Our Frequently Asked Questions should cover most inquiries, but if you’d like more explanation please reach out – we’d love to hear from you!

 I want to create a freestanding Love Sculpture.
 Are my children too young?

 It depends entirely on the sculpture design you want.
 Holding hands can work well for parent+child castings at any age; and sometimes siblings holding hands.
-For Wreath or Centrepiece shapes, we recommend waiting until age 4 or 5.
+For Wreath or Centrepiece shapes, we recommend waiting until age 5.
 Partly, because little hands are hard to see and appreciate among the large ones; but mostly, because Love Sculptures can take a bit more time to cast, and it’s harder for wee toddlers to do this successfully.

 I want to create a Love Sculpture but am having trouble coordinating schedules.
 Can we cast people separately and put them together afterwards?